CSCfi/llm-quantization-scripts/GPTQ/readme.md

 pip install gptqmodel==4.0.0 --no-build-isolation --cache-dir ./.pip-cache
 ```

-This version of gptqmodel has been tested with the PyTorch 2.7 module.
+This version of gptqmodel is compatible with PyTorch 2.7.

 Note: When quantizing models that use Rotary Positional Embeddings (RoPE), such as LlaMA, you might encounter runtime errors related to rotary dimensions.
 The current fix is to downgrade transformers to version 4.51.3.